Thackley: Economy

 butcher, long standing established Estate Agents Martin Lonsdale, newsagent and multiple hair salons.

 There are three public houses in Thackley, The Great Northern, The Commercial Inn, and a micropub The Black Rat.
 Another micropub - The Ainsbury - can be found on the corner of Thackley Road and Crag Hill Road, opposite Thackley Methodist Church.

-Many of the properties in the north of the village are historic farm buildings and some have specialised in horse riding.
+Many of the properties in the north of the village are historic farm buildings, and some have been specialised in horse riding, such as Birkhill Farm.